zeroc-ice/ice-builder-eclipse/README.md

 Any external Slice files your project is dependent upon can be specified using the `Include Directories` interface, where you can add directories the compiler can search for referenced Slice definitions.
 These directories are searched in the order they're listed in the interface.

-For more advanced users, additional options can be passed directly to the Slice compiler with the `Advanced Options` section.
+For more advanced users, additional options can be passed directly to the Slice compiler with the `Additional Options` section.
 For a list of all supported options and their descriptions, you can reference the `slice2java` command line section of the [Ice Manual](https://doc.zeroc.com/display/Ice/slice2java+Command-Line+Options).

 ### Compiling Slice Files